Gemstone West Rock Climbing

 This excellent crag offers numerous slab and crack climbs.
 This is a popular area for first-timers and large groups, due to the apparent low-commitment.
 These routes are generally devoid of loose rock, and offer a great variety of difficulty and techniques.

 Begin at the La Cueva picnic ground.
 From the outhouse, walk 50 feet south on the paved road to the first parking space on the E side of the road.
 Pick up a trail heading E from the parking space.
 This trail joins the "Tramway Trail" after 200 yds.
 Head N (left) on the Tramway Trail for about 200yds.
 Just before the trail enters the La Cuevae Canyon river bottom, there is a brown wooden post on the left that identifies the Tramway Trail.
 Head E at this junction on a good trail into La Cueva Canyon.
 You will cross numerous slabs, but stay on the S (rt) side of the river for the first 5 minutes or so.
 The trail is always good, so you shouldn't be bushwhacking, but occasionally the trail disappears as it crosses open slabs.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Gemstone West:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Gemstone West:

 Featured Route For Gemstone West

 Pair of 4s 5.9- 5c 17 VI 16 HVS 4c

 : ... : Gemstone West